 Unless you intend to release all your material to the public for free, you want to keep your videos private for students enrolled in your programs.
 You can create this digital security via password protections, subscription-access, private landing pages, and more.

 Monetization is also important for online educators working as freelancers or selling access on a course-by-course basis.
-There are three main ways to monetize online educational video.
+There are three main ways to monetize online educational videos.
 First, you can charge for access to each video or collection of videos.
 This describes the “pay-per-view” (PPV) approach.
 Second, you can charge a weekly, monthly, or yearly fee for access to a library of existing and new content.
 This option constitutes a subscription model.
 Finally, you can monetize via advertising, by using page-views to drive your revenue.

 Each of these monetization approaches entails pros and cons.
-With a professional OVP like DaCast, you’re guaranteed access to all three options, as well as a variety of security options to live stream video on eLearning website.
+With a professional OVP like Dacast, you’re guaranteed access to all three options, as well as a variety of security options to live stream video on the eLearning website.
 The bottom line?
 Solid video streaming solutions should provide monetization and privacy features–and much more!

 In 2016, 52 percent of universities surveyed used a video streaming service, or online video platform (OVP).
-At DaCast, we think of these services as the “Swiss Army Knives” for online video.
+At Dacast, we think of these services as the “Swiss Army Knives” for online video.
 In other words, OVPs provide a variety of useful tools and configuration options for publishing online and live video.

 For educational broadcasting, you should look for an OVP that supports robust monetization options.
-You’ll also want to compare streaming solutions, like DaCast, that offer flexible content control and security tools.
+You’ll also want to compare streaming solutions, like Dacast, that offer flexible content control and security tools.
 Additionally, you’ll want to choose a platform that delivers live streams reliably via a top-tier CDN (content delivery network).

 Testing internet connection and bandwidth

 Once you select a video streaming solution, you’re ready to consider internet and bandwidth requirements.
-To live stream video on eLearning website at good quality, we recommend an upload speed of no less than about 3-4 Mbps.
+To live stream video on the eLearning website at good quality, we recommend an upload speed of no less than about 3-4 Mbps.
 If you plan to live stream in HD, you’ll need more speed than that.